awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_snapshots.md

 ## Restoring Your Directory from a Snapshot<a name="snapshot_restore"></a>

 Restoring a directory from a snapshot is equivalent to moving the directory back in time\.
+Directory snapshots are unique to the directory they were created from\.
+A snapshot can only be restored to the directory from which it was created\.

 **Warning**
 We recommend that you contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/) before any snapshot restore; we may be able to help you avoid the need to do a snapshot restore\.
 Any restore from snapshot can result in data loss as they are a point in time\.
 It is important you understand that all of the DCs and DNS servers associated with the directory will be offline until the restore operation has been completed\.